-If God has not revealed his mysteries it is not for us to know (Deu 29:29).
+If God has not revealed his mysteries, they are not for us to know (Deu 29:29).
 The Bible is not a book of riddles, but a book of revelation.

 What makes this mystery of the Bible different is that it requires no expert of secrets to understand.
 It is not a riddle in the scriptures waiting for a puzzle master to solve.

 This mystery of Christ was both kept secret and also explained within the pages of scripture.
 There is nothing left to decipher.
 God has already made it known.

 This mystery is clearly revealed in the text, and is no longer a mystery.
 Yet, for many people it remains a mystery simply because they do not read the text.

 Don’t take my word for it, read it yourself in the Bible.

 “Now to him that is of power to stablish you according to my gospel, and the preaching of Jesus Christ, according to the revelation of the mystery, which was kept secret since the world began, But now is made manifest, and by the scriptures of the prophets, according to the commandment of the everlasting God, made known to all nations for the obedience of faith:…” – Romans 16:25-26